jeffskinnerbox/.dotfiles/pkg-alacritty/README.md

 Alacritty claims to be
 "__a modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
-By integrating with other applications, rather than reimplementing their functionality, it manages to provide a flexible set of features with high performance.
+By integrating with other applications, rather than re-implementing their functionality, it manages to provide a flexible set of features with high performance.
 The supported platforms currently consist of BSD, Linux, macOS and Windows.__"
 Alacritty supports natively scrollback, 24-bit colors (aka [True Color][03]), copy/paste, clicking on URLs, and custom key bindings.